rtbo/dopamine-web/packages/server/ReadMe.md

 }
  ```
 It is planned to support more login methods later.
 This is typically called
-from the browser only to login to the frontend.
+from the browser only, in order to login to the frontend.

 ---